Skip Navigation Tag der Via Sacra am 07.09.2024

 Course

 On the German side, the Via Sacra pilgrimage route leads 270 kilometers through Upper Lusatia.
-It starts in Kamenz and leads via Bautzen to Löbau.
-There you can choose either the northern or southern route or walk the entire circuit.
+It runs from Kamenz via Bautzen to Löbau, where pilgrims can choose either the northern or southern route or hike the entire circuit.

-The Czech section of the pilgrimage route connects the towns of Liberec (Reichenberg), Mnichovo Hradiště (Münchengrätz) and Jablonné v Podještědí (Deutsch Gabel) in the North Bohemia region on a 290-kilometre circular route.
+The Czech section of the Via Sacra comprises a 290-kilometre circular route and connects towns such as Liberec (Reichenberg), Mnichovo Hradiště (Münchengrätz) and Jablonné v Podještědí (German Fork) in the North Bohemia region.

-The 260-kilometre-long cycling pilgrimage route through Upper Lusatia is also designed as a circular route, so that you can start at any station, for example at the westernmost point of the route - the Lessing town of Kamenz.
+The Via Sacra is also an experience for cyclists: the 260-kilometre-long cycling pilgrimage route through Upper Lusatia is designed as a circular route, meaning that it is possible to start at any station, for example at the westernmost point of the route, the Lessing town of Kamenz.

-The largest route network of the Via Sacra is offered by the Czechcycle pilgrimage route with over 550 kilometers.
-One destination on the circular tour is Liberec (Reichenberg), the largest city in northern Bohemia.
+The Czech cycle pilgrimage route offers the largest network of routes with over 550 kilometers.
+A highlight of this tour is Liberec (Reichenberg), the largest city in northern Bohemia.

 Via Sacra